Logic4Twisted/CarND-Path-Planning-Project/README.md

 const static double EFFICIENCY = 3.0E2;
 const static double LANE_CHANGE = 1.0E0;
 ```
+Tunning these and parameters related with collision cost were time consuming.

+##### Shortcommings of the model

+Implemented model does not estimate xy coordinates in rightmost lane accurately enough.
+Consencence is, that sometimes the car exceedes the speed limit or moves outside right line.
+I countered this behaviour by introducing speed limit buffer of 2.5 mi/h, but this also decreses overall car speed.
+To move car toward center of the lanes I introduced cost_outside_lanes cost fuction that penalizes trajectories that are closer to edge of the road.
+Another problem area is changing lane state.
+If some new information is obtained during changing lanes my model does take them into account.
+This can be real problem in realistic situations but not in this simulation environment.
+Aslo, in my model other vehicles are treated as they would never change lanes.
+Change lane behaviour shoud be detected by countinously observing position and velocity of cars and obeserving changes in d Frenet coordinate.
+This would mean more accurate implementation of getFrenet function.

+Futher work should eliminate these shortcommings.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).